-Assistant Cooks: assisting with food preparation, supervising food preparation for snack times, assisting Food Service Director in any kitchen duties.
+Assistant Cooks: assisting with food preparation, supervising food preparation for snack times, assisting Food Service Director in kitchen duties.

 First Aid Supervisor: screening incoming campers, distributing medications, keeping detailed health records, attending to medical needs of campers and staff.
 RN desirable.
 Lifeguarding certification desirable.
 Red Cross 1st Aid Certified.

-Waterfront Supervisor: supervise lifeguards and all waterfront activities, lead waterfront orientation for campers each week, test campers’ swimming ability, maintain a safe and neat setting for all waterfront activities, assist with housekeeping duties and maintenance occasionally.
+Waterfront Supervisor: supervise lifeguards and all waterfront activities, lead waterfront orientation for campers each week, test campers’ swimming ability, maintain a safe and organized setting for all waterfront activities, assist with housekeeping duties and maintenance occasionally.

 Digital Media Specialist: take staff and camp photos and/or video, along with a full range of all other camp activities; update monitors with daily photos, provide content for website and daily social media updates; assist with additional program needs.

 Day Camp Assistant: pack day camp materials, manage arts & crafts area, assist with program activities.